Shared Information, Better Lives.

 The simple answer is they all use different computer systems to record your details.
 And because these systems aren’t connected, the health and care organisations looking after you can’t see the information each other holds on you.

-- What is the Care Portal?
+- What is the Lincolnshire Care Record?